The Seven Tourism Regions that you can Discover

 The Northern Region

-The beautiful scenery that is home to a large Mestizo population as well as communities of traditional and modern Mennonites.
-This region includes Corozal Town, well known for its scenic views of the turquoise bay.
-Other points of attraction include Santa Rita and Lamanai ancient Mayan cities, the Progresso Lagoon and the tranquil fishing village of Sarteneja.
+This beautiful locale is home to a large Mestizo population as well as communities of traditional and modern Mennonites.
+The region includes Corozal Town, well known for scenic views at the turquoise Corozal bay.
+Other points of attraction include Santa Rita and Lamanai, two ancient Mayan cities, the Progresso Lagoon and the tranquil fishing village of Sarteneja.
 Of course, those looking for nightlife and delicious tacos can stay in Orange Walk Town, the largest population center in the North.

 The Southeast Coast

-Offers a blend of culture and adventure.
+Belize’s southeastern coast offers a blend of culture and adventure.
 From the Maya Mountains to the sandy beaches, this region has something for everyone.
 Dangriga and Hopkins are hubs of the Garifuna culture.
 Meanwhile, Placencia offers numerous marine adventures, including seasonal encounters with whale sharks.
-This region also offers zip-lining, waterfall rappelling, natural trails,
+This region also offers zip-lining, waterfall rappelling, and nature trails, and houses the Cockscomb Basin Wildlife Sanctuary, the first and largest Jaguar preserve in the world.

 Southern Region

-The true culture zone!
-Visit and learn about the Maya, Garifuna and East Indian communities.
-Its largest town, Punta Gorda, offers a wide range of activities such as offshore fishing, river trips, caving, bird watching and visits to the ancient Maya cities of Lubantun and Nim Li Punit.
+A true culture zone!
+Visit Belize’s south and learn about the Maya, Garifuna and East Indian communities.
+Its largest town, Punta Gorda, offers a wide range of activities such as offshore fishing, river trips, caving, bird watching and visits to the ancient Maya sites of Lubantun and Nim Li Punit.
 Also, enjoy a tour on the making of organic chocolate.
 The Southern Region has over 50 villages and more than 30 are Mayan communities, which are known for their warm hospitality and traditional Mayan chocolate making.

 Belize is a curious place!